4 days in Rome

 Booking tickets for Castel Sant'Angelo is a must on your trip to Rome.
 Its construction dates back to the 2nd century, when Emperor Hadrian ordered the Castel Sant'Angelo to be erected as a mausoleum for his family.
 Throughout its almost two thousand years of history, this building has served as a tomb, as a fortress for the Pope in case of attack, as a castle and, nowadays, as a museum.

 You can visit Hadrian's mausoleum inside and tour the papal apartments and look out over Rome from the defensive bastions, where the cannons still rest.
-To prepare for the visit, I recommend you read this article in which I tell you everything you need to know about the Rome Castel Sant'Angelo Tickets: how to buy, prices and schedules.
+To prepare for the visit, I recommend you read this article in which I tell you everything you need to know about the Castel Sant'Angelo in Rome Tickets and Tours.

 Day 3: Marvel at the Vatican and enjoy the afternoon in Trastevere